 As the founder of K9s For Warriors, Shari spreads awareness of the organization.
 Shari is also involved in the social media aspect for K9s For Warriors including daily posts and contact with past, current and future veterans within the program.
 Shari’s past experience includes owning her businesses as well as fundraising efforts for various non-profits, including but not limited to Wounded Warrior Project, Christina Smiles, the Cincinnati Zoo, Jacksonville Ronald McDonald House, and various veteran causes.
 Her talents and passion for the veterans she is helping is immeasurable.
 Shari is also a 2017 winner of the Pearls of Leadership EVE Award.

-Rory is the CEO of K9s For Warriors and is responsible for the executive management of the non-profit organization.
-Prior to leading K9s For Warriors, Rory was a litigator at two international law firms specializing in complex litigation, government investigations, and sophisticated bank fraud.
-Rory also served as a federal prosecutor for the U.S. Department of Justice specializing in organized crime, public corruption, and financial fraud prosecutions.
+As CEO of K9s For Warriors, Rory is responsible for the executive management and strategic vision of the Organization.
+Under his leadership, K9s For Warriors has grown into the nation’s largest provider of service dogs for disabled American veterans, and has saved hundreds of rescue dogs.
+Prior to leading K9s For Warriors, Rory was a litigator at two international law firms.
+He also served as a federal prosecutor for the U.S. Department of Justice specializing in public corruption and financial fraud prosecutions.
 Before earning his law degree, Rory served as Briefing Director for California Governor Arnold Schwarzenegger and as a Deputy Associate Director at the White House for President George W. Bush.
-Rory was working in the White House on 9/11 and, ultimately, served as part of the startup staff for the U.S. Office of Homeland Security.
+He was working in the White House on 9/11 and, ultimately, served as part of the startup staff for the U.S. Office of Homeland Security.

 Bob Duval is an American professional golfer with the PGA Tour, and is the husband our K9s For Warriors founder, Shari Duval.